zer0master/pyyaml-flatten-lists-tag/README.md

   }
 }
 ```

+## Installation
+*This will be verified Real Soon Now*...

-All that's required is to install the module, import it in the normal fashion, and specify the `update_loader()` function for the optional `Loader` keyword in the `yaml.load()` call.
+Install the module like any other, import it, and specify the `update_loader()` function for the optional `Loader` keyword in the `yaml.load()` call.
 Note that the implementation actually instantiates and augments `yaml.SafeLoader`, preserving the intent of the class.
 ```
 from  flatten_lists   import  tag_fx